“We overwhelm children with all the suffering and evil in the world, but do we enable them to act?”

 “Change the world.
 Details coming soon.”

-At the 2014 National Council for Social Studies [NCSS] Conference in Boston, I introduced teachers to Think-Care-Act Projects, designed to empower students to take informed social action.
-The workshop helped teachers incorporate social-action projects in history classes and school culture.
-Participants learned a manageable Freirean model of social action that incorporates critical and creative thinking, compassionate local and global care, and informed and effective social action.
+At national and international conferences, I introduce teachers to Think-Care-Act Projects, designed to empower students to take informed social action.
+The workshops help teachers incorporate social-action projects in history classes and school culture.
+I invite middle school teachers to include real-world action in their classes at my presentation in Philadelphia at the national Association for Middle Level Educators [AMLE] conference.
+Participants learn a manageable Freirean model of social action that incorporates critical and creative thinking, compassionate local and global care, and informed and effective social action.
 The resources in this blog enable teachers to help students think, care, and act regarding local and global problems in pragmatic, age-appropriate ways that empower rather than overwhelm them.

 Handouts are linked below.
 My www.teachforpeace.org website features numerous resources to promote critical thinking, compassion, and action.
 These and other links are provided to get teachers started on think-care-act projects with students.